meerkat42/heartrate2pebble/README.md

 ## Overview
-This app is designed for users who want to monitor their heart rate during workouts without constantly checking their phone.
+This app is designed for users who want to monitor their heart rate without constantly checking their phone.
 It functions as a foreground service that:
 1. Connects to a Bluetooth Low Energy (BLE) Heart Rate Strap.
 2. Displays live data on your Android device.
 3. Forwards heart rate packets to your Pebble watch via the Pebble app.